 IDE viewing modes

-PhpStorm provides special viewing modes for specific usage patterns.
-For example, if you need to focus on the code or present your code to an audience.
+PhpStorm lets you switch between several viewing modes for different usage styles and scenarios.
+For example, when you need to focus on the code or present to an audience.

-In the Switch popup, select View Mode, and then select the required viewing mode.
+In the Switch popup, select View Mode and then select Enter <viewing mode> or Exit <viewing mode>.